teryror/4tld/txt/fuzz.md

 __Side Note:__ I think I actually found a way to approximate this, though it requires reading `score(i - 2, j - 1)`, therefore needs a larger ring buffer, and will also match strings that are missing characters from the pattern entirely.
 Additionally, I haven't even tested it, much less proven it to work, which I don't consider worthwhile considering the drawbacks.
 Figuring this out is left as an exercise for the reader (as I don't feel confident in posting claims based on hunches like this).

-All in all, I think Sublime just iterates over all transpositions and runs the search with all of them, which is easily parallelized, and basically trivial compared to the actual search algorithm.
+All in all, I think Sublime probably just iterates over all transpositions and runs the search with all of them, which is basically trivial compared to the actual search algorithm.
 Either that, linear searches inside the scoring function (which also matches his mention of sacrificing speed), or a different algorithm altogether.
+This is what I do, and with some other combinations, totally feasible.

 ## Optimizations
 So, how can we make this go faster?

-My implementation already uses one optimization: given that the rows up to the rows of the score table up to the first match do not vary from the initial row at all, we can skip ahead in the string, potentially exiting early if there are not enough characters left to produce a full match.
+Starting with an obvious optimization, which my implementation had at a pretty early stage: given that the rows of the score table up to the first match do not vary from the initial row at all, we can skip ahead in the string, potentially exiting early if there are not enough characters left to produce a full match.

 We can be even more clever and skip evaluation of a number of cells: Consider the following table: